koraytugay/koraytugay.github.io/content/various/http.md

 Knowing being behind a proxy server, the browser sends a `CONNECT` request first, to the proxy server, demanding the proxy server to act as a TCP tunnel instead of an HTTP proxy.

 SSL connection can be possible in the existence of proxy servers by turning the server into a TCP tunnel with `CONNECT`.
 More detailed answer can be found in [this](https://stackoverflow.com/a/40885184) answer and in [Section 4.3.6](https://tools.ietf.org/html/rfc7231#section-4.3.6) of Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content RFC.
 [Wikipedia](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) also explains and gives examples on how `CONNECT` works.

+#### Interceptors (aka Transparent Proxies)
+There are several techniques where the network infrastructure intercepts and steers web traffic into a proxy, without the client’s knowledge or participation.
+This interception typically relies on switching and routing devices that watch for HTTP traffic, intercept it, and shunt the traffic into a proxy, without the client’s knowledge.

+In such cases, clients computers also have certificates installed that trust the proxy server, and the proxy server becomes a man-in-the-middle.
+See [this](https://crypto.stackexchange.com/a/76232) answer for details.

+#### Reverse Proxies
+Servers (instead of the clients) can be behind proxy servers for again, whatever reason, such as load-balancing, filtering or authentication.
+In this case the client again would be unaware of being connected to a proxy server, but it is much more innocent compared to interceptors.

 ## Random Notes
 - [SSL Labs](https://www.ssllabs.com/ssltest/viewMyClient.html) offers a webpage where you can check what SSL/TLS protocols your browser supports.